-For the analysis presented, two aerosol profiles were retrieved per day using the Raman method (Ansmann et al., 1990, 1992; Whiteman, 2003) at 01 and 20 UTC in order to derive all possible optical properties minimizing the assumptions in the

-- 160 retrievals.
-The 2-hour average profiles were further processed by detecting intensive aerosol layers and isolating them from air segments containing very low aerosol particle burden.
-We should note here that, at this point, cloud contaminated height bins were already excluded from the signal.
+For the analysis presented, two aerosol profiles were retrieved per day using the Raman method (Ansmann et al., 1990, 1992; Whiteman, 2003) at 01:00 and 20:00 UTC in order to derive all possible optical properties minimizing the assumptions in the retrievals.
+The 2h average profiles were further processed by detecting intensive aerosol layers and isolating them from air segments containing very low aerosol particle burden.
+We should note here that, at this point, cloudcontaminated height bins were already excluded from the signal.
 For the automatic detection of the aerosol particle layers we used the second derivative of the backscatter profiles at 1064 nm.
-Detected aerosol layers with geometrical depth less than 50 m were discarded.
-In total 1130 high quality aerosol particle layers were detected during the campaign period.
-We considered as high quality - 165 aerosol layers the ones which a) were not affected by clouds, b) exhibited lidar ratios between 5 and 150 sr, c) linear particle depolarization ratio between 0 and 40 % and d) Ångström exponents between -1.1 and 3.
-The geometrical boundaries of the aerosol particle layers were retrieved from a less vertically smoothed lidar profile (less than 400 m) as opposed to the optical properties which were retrieved by applying higher smoothing (case depended).
-By applying less smoothing to the signals, we were able to appoint correct geometrical depth and boundaries of these layers while the higher smoothing assigned meaningful - optical properties.
-Mean values of all the available optical properties, i.e backscatter (β) and extinction (α) coefficients, lidar ratios (LR), Ångström exponents (AE for the extinction-related and BAE for the backscatter-related Ångströms), color ratios (CR), linear particle depolarization ratios (δ_p) and aerosol optical depths (AOD), were then calculated for each of the layers, along with their geometrical properties (depth and centre mass).
-For the mean optical properties, only regions were the extensive aerosol properties (backscatter and extinction coefficients) were nearly constant were considered.
-This means that within the defined layer, the variability of the optical properties should be less than the statistical uncertainty of the individual - data points.
-On top of that, aerosol layers were further eliminated if minimum backscatter thresholds were not met (0.25, 0.10 and 0.05 Mm-1 sr-1 for 355, 532 and 1064 nm, respectively) A 5-day backward trajectory analysis at the centre mass of each of the aerosol layers was also computed using HySPLIT in order to assess the origin of the detected aerosol particle layers.
-The timestamp used for the trajectories was the centred 2-hour lidar retrieval.
+Detected aerosol layers with geometrical depths less than 50 m were discarded.
+In total 1130 high-quality aerosol particle layers were detected during the campaign period.
+We considered high-quality aerosol layers to be the ones which (a) were not affected by clouds, (b) exhibited lidar ratios between 5 and 150 sr, (c) had a linear particle depolarization ratio between 0 % and 40 %, and (d) had Ångström exponents between -1.1 and 3.
+The geometrical boundaries of the aerosol particle layers were retrieved from a less vertically smoothed lidar profile (less than 400 m), as opposed to the optical properties, which were retrieved by applying higher smoothing (case-dependent).
+By applying less smoothing to the signals, we were able to appoint correct geometrical depths and boundaries of these layers, while the higher smoothing assigned meaningful optical properties.
+Mean values of all the available optical properties, i.e. backscatter (β)